KYRV: AOR: 1986–1998

+Classic country: 1998–1999

 On March 4, 1998, at 3 p.m., KRXQ and classic country-formatted KRAK-FM (98.5 FM) swapped frequencies.
 KRAK-FM, now at 93.7 FM, had poor ratings, so the country format and call letters were shifted to 1470 AM in January 1999.
 The KXOA call sign then moved to 93.7 FM.

-Arrow 93.7
+Classic hits: 1999–2001

 On January 11, 1999, the station's owners flipped KXOA to classic hits, calling it "Arrow 93.7".
 The same format had been in use at 107.9 FM from 1994 to 1998.
 Basically, the format was a mix of rock songs released as singles from the 1960s through the 1980s that received airplay on top 40 stations.
 Few selections were exclusively album cuts.
 Initially, the station was fairly successful.

-Howard Stern, hot talk, and rock
+Hot talk: 2001–2002

-On June 18, 2001, station owners Infinity Broadcasting changed KXOA's format to "hot talk".
+On June 18, 2001, station owners Infinity Broadcasting changed KXOA's format to hot talk.
 The KXOA call letters remained in place, but the station's slogan became "The Talk that Rocks".
-The station featured Howard Stern during morning drive and a mix of local and nationally syndicated talk show hosts the rest of the day.
-On weekends and breaks, the station programmed classic hard rock, primarily released during the 1970s and 1980s.
+The station featured "The Howard Stern Show" during morning drive time and a mix of local and nationally syndicated talk show hosts the rest of the day.

+On weekends, the station programmed classic hard rock, primarily released during the 1970s and 1980s.
 The music was highly familiar.
 KXOA struggled in the ratings, earning less than a 1.0 share in the 12+ demographic.
 The only national show with a substantial audience was Stern's.
 However, The KiddChris Show, airing locally in the evenings, was the station's highest-rated program consistently.

+Rock: 2002–2004

 KXOA continued with the hot talk format until August 30, 2002.
 One of the nationally syndicated programs, New York-based Opie and Anthony, was cancelled from syndication (as well as on their home station of WNEW in New York City), when an on-air stunt involving sex in a Catholic church offended some listeners and station management.
 At that point, KXOA continued to air Howard Stern in morning drive and dropped all remaining talk shows from the schedule.
-The station continued to air classic hard rock the rest of the day, adopting a new slogan: "Sacramento’s Hard Rock".
+The station continued to air classic hard rock the rest of the day, adopting a new slogan: "Sacramento's Hard Rock".
 Intending to compete with both KSEG (96.9 FM) and KRXQ, the station added more current material to its music mix in the summer of 2003, but the ratings did not improve.